Norecipes - Elevating Everyday Meals

 • Black pepper - Beef and black pepper are a match made in heaven, but other spices, such as sansho or shichimi togarashi, will work here.

-Well marbled A5 grade Kogoshima kuroge wagyu for roast beef.
+Well-marbled A5 grade Kogoshima kuroge wagyu beef.

 How to Make Wagyu Roast Beef Donburi

 Start by sprinkling the salt onto every side of the beef and rubbing it in.
 Let this rest for about 30 minutes at room temperature.
-This not only seasons the beef but also draws out excess moisture from the surface of the meat, which helps it brown.
+This not only seasons the beef, but also draws out excess moisture from the surface of the meat which helps it brown.

 To make the wasabi cream sauce, whisk the Japanese mayo, lemon juice, and wasabi together.
 You can use more or less wasabi, depending on how potent you want the sauce to be.
 Keep the sauce refrigerated while you prepare everything else.

-Use paper towels to wipe away any liquid that has gathered on the surface of the beef and if you're using a leaner cut of beef, rub the surface with a generous amount of oil.
+Use paper towels to wipe away any liquid that has gathered on the surface of the beef, and if you're using a leaner cut of beef, rub the surface with a generous amount of oil.

-Heat a frying pan over medium heat until it's just hot enough to sizzle, and add the beef.
+Heat a frying pan over medium heat until it's just hot enough to sizzle, then add the beef.
 If the pan is too hot, it will burn the meat before it cooks through, so keep it sizzling but don't let it smoke.
 Once the meat is browned on one side, roll it onto the next side and repeat until you've browned all four long sides.

 Next, you want to soak up any excess oil in the pan with a paper towel, but try to leave as much brown fond in the pan as possible.
-Add a ¼ cup of water and quickly cover the pan with a lid.
+Add ¼ cup of water and quickly cover the pan with a lid.
 Turn down the heat all the way and let the roast beef steam for 8-12 minutes.
 Flip the beef over about halfway through.

-For rare roast beef, you want to get it to an internal temperature of 120°F (49°C).
+For rare Japanese roast beef, you want to get it to an internal temperature of 120°F (49°C).
 For medium rare, get it up to 130° F (54°C).
-Once the meat is up to your desired temperature, remove it from the pan and rest for at least 10 minutes.
+Once the meat is up to your desired temperature, remove it from the pan and rest the roast for at least 10 minutes.
 This lets the proteins relax, so the beef doesn't leak juices all over your cutting board.

 For the onion sauce, turn up the heat on the pan you removed the beef from and add the grated onions.
-Saute these until they're golden brown; this will take about four minutes.
+Sauté these until they're golden brown; this will take about four minutes.
 If your beef didn't render out very much fat while steaming, you should add some oil to the pan.

 Once the onions are browned, add the sake and deglaze the pan.
 Boil the mixture until it no longer smells like alcohol, and then add the sugar and soy sauce.
 Cook the onion sauce until it just starts to thicken.

-When the roast beef is done resting, use a long sharp knife to slice it as thinly as possible.
+When the wagyu roast beef is done resting, use a long sharp knife to slice it as thinly as possible.

-Put the roast beef donburi together by mounding up some rice in the center of a large bowl and then drizzle on some of the onion sauce ( a little goes a long way).
+Put the wagyu beef donburi together by mounding up some rice in the center of a large bowl and then drizzle on some of the onion sauce ( a little goes a long way).

 Drizzle more onion sauce onto the beef, crack some black pepper on top, and sprinkle with some chopped scallions.

-To finish off the roast beef bowl, drizzle some wasabi cream on a portion of the beef and then top the donburi with an egg yolk.
+To finish off the roast beef bowl, drizzle some wasabi cream on a portion of the beef, and then top the donburi with an egg yolk.

 Japanese roast beef donburi topped with wasabi cream and an egg yolk.